 Bali has been a popular and treasured backpacking destination for a loooong time – and it’s easy to see why.
 It offers lush jungles, gorgeous beaches, waterfalls, volcanoes, hot springs, and endless temples.
 Bali does not leave any traveler wanting, and caters to pretty much any taste of need conceivable.

 You certainly won’t have a shortage of things to see or do, so you will want to be prepared for any environment and condition, without breaking your back doing it (literally).
 Traveling light is key – which means you need to pack smart.

 And that’s why we’re here!
-We’ve put together this handy guide of what to pack for Bali – complete with a top 23-needs packing list, tips on what to wear in Bali and what to pack by season, along with special recommendations for gals and guys specifically and what NOT to pack.
+We’ve put together this handy guide of what to pack for backpacking Bali – complete with a top 23-needs packing list, tips on what to wear in Bali and what to pack by season, along with special recommendations for gals and guys specifically, and what NOT to pack.

 Once you’ve checked off and covered all your must-haves for Bali, you can focus your attention on the important stuff – having an epic time!

 - Price > $299